This post may contain paid links. See more info on my privacy page.

 - Optional: Return the coated chicken wings to the pan and place them in the oven for an additional 2-3 minutes.
 This will crisp them up more and be optimal if you like the wings less saucy, it's a great alternative to deep frying.

-- For all chicken wings, having a good chicken wings seasoning already mixed up saves so much time!
+- For all chicken wings, having a good wings seasoning already mixed up saves so much time!

-Wings Dipping Sauces
+Dipping Sauces for Wings

 - Homemade Ranch Dressing is also a favorite with my kids!
 It's easy and so flavorful - much better than what you can buy in a bottle.
 You won't want to go back to store-bought!